 Insurance for international students

-You need to review your insurance coverage – before arriving in Sweden!
-We strongly recommend that you are at least covered by health insurance and home insurance.
-Depending on your citizenship, you might be partially covered by your home country or our collective insurance policy.
+You need to review your insurance coverage before arriving in Sweden.
+We recommend that you are covered by health insurance and home insurance as a minimum.
+As an international student you are covered by the Swedish State's Insurance for students at Swedish universities during school hours.
+You might also be partially covered by your home country, depending on your citizenship.

 Insurance during school hours

-FAS plus applies 24-hours a day in Sweden from two weeks prior to your studies until two weeks after – including summer holidays as long as you will be continuing your studies at KI afterwards.
+FAS plus applies 24-hours a day in Sweden starting from two weeks prior to your studies until two weeks after, including summer holidays if you are continuing your studies at KI in the fall.